 One minor character said, “It was nice to met you folks.”
 You mean “It was nice to meet you folks?”
 Screenwriting 101, make sure you double check on the screenplay to spot any word misspelled.
 Otherwise, you’ll make a fool of yourself.
-Tell again why this picture “won” Best Original Screenplay a long time ago?
+Tell me again why this movie “won” Best Original Screenplay a long time ago?

 There’s an inconsistent scene with Deanie running in heels.
 In real life, she would’ve tripped.
 OH MY GOODNESS!
 Deanie running in heels, predates Jurassic World’s scene with Bryce Dallas Howard’s character, Claire, running away in heels from a T-Rex!

 I did not cry at the end when Deanie sees Bud who now has a family of his own.
 Then she bids him farewell.
 Only movies that made me shed many tears are “Boys Don’t Cry,” “Harry Potter And The Deathly Hallows,” “Interstellar” & “Logan.”

 The Final Verdict: D, DINOSAURS FARTING OUT FLAMES!

 In my opinion, Splendor In The Grass is an underwhelming film that doesn’t hold up well for me.
 Think of it as “The Yodeling Man” from “The Price Is Right.”
 At first, he’s doing a good job climbing to the top, just as he’s about to stop, he suddenly falls down.
 Now you know why I’m comparing Splendor In The Grass to The Yodeling Man from The Price Is Right?
 If you wanna prevent yourself from getting bored, I strongly recommend “La La Land.”
 That’ll keep you invested with catchy musical numbers.